 That display got me thinking, “How many companies understand what their talent needs look like?”
 It made me realize that capturing the right kind of data, and making that data come to life visually, is crucial in setting the best goals and vision for the future.
 How close is your organization to understanding what your talent needs look like – today … in 3 years … in 10 years …?

-Acquiring and building a solid workforce doesn’t have to be intimidating.
+Developing a Talent Management System doesn’t have to be intimidating.
 Start with small steps to help you identify your current needs and develop a plan that works for your company.
 As you ponder what next steps to take, it might be helpful to ask yourself these questions:

 - Do I understand all the different skill sets our workers have?

 - Who is likely to be leaving soon?

 - Are there employees with transferable skills?

 - Who could be trained to transition into vacated or soon-to-be vacated positions?